Record and Playback Plugin

 action_name

-: The name of the record action to start;preparation_duration_s
+: The name of the record action to be started;preparation_duration_s

-: The duration to record backward from the time the request is received, in seconds.
-This value cannot exceed themax_preparation_duration_s
+: The time to look back and record when the request is received, in seconds.
+The maximum cannot exceed themax_preparation_duration_s

 : The duration of the recording, in seconds.
-If set to 0, recording will continue indefinitely until the process stops;
+If it is 0, it will keep recording until the process stops;

 data='{